joonanlab/joonanlab.github.io/_pages/home.md

 If you are interested in joining please go to the [join us](recruitment) page.

 ### Funding
-We are grateful for funding from the [National Research Foundation of Korea](http://www.nrf.re.kr/index/).
+We are grateful for funding from the National Research Foundation of Korea and Korea Dementia Research Center.